- Find A Trip

 Lounge by the Monte Carlo wave pool or soak up the sun floating around the lazy river.
 Sample Italian delicacies at Buca di Beppo before soaring on thrill rides atop the tallest building in Vegas.
 Blast off on the Big Shot, the highest thrill ride in the world, spin 900 feet off the ground on Insanity or teeter back and forth over the edge on X-Scream.
 Take in the sights and sounds of Las Vegas Boulevard – the dancing fountains at the Bellagio, the erupting volcano at the Mirage, the forum shops at Caesar’s Palace, the world’s largest coke bottle at the World of Coca Cola and the world’s largest light beam at the Luxor.
 Feel the pulse of the Big Apple on the Roller Coaster at New York-New York.

 Jet to Oahu and check into our resort situated on Duke Kahanamoku Beach, the widest stretch of Waikiki that is one of the best beaches in America.
 Sunbathe or swim in one the hotel’s five pools including the Paradise Pool featuring an aquatic playground with four slides including a 77-foot lava tube slide (the longest in Waikiki), three waterfalls and two heated spas.
 Stroll through the hotel’s Rainbow Bazaar featuring over 90 boutiques.
 Reflect at Pearl Harbor and visit the USS Arizona Memorial.
 Tour the Dole Plantation and all the great attractions.
 Learn to surf with professional instructors on Waikiki Beach and then hang out or play sports on the gorgeous white sand.
 Take a Segway tour just feet from the ocean to the Ala Moana Beach Park and Magic Island.
-Devour shaved ice at the International Market Place and sing along with the Parrott Heads at Jimmy Buffet’s Margaritaville.
+Devour shaved ice and sing along with the Parrott Heads at Jimmy Buffet’s Margaritaville.
 Hike Diamond Head, a crater formed from the eruptions of the Ko’olau Volcano many years ago.

 Fly to Kona on the Big Island of Hawaii.
 Travel by boat to your rooms and throughout the resort on this incredible property located on the Southern Kohala coast.
 Snorkel or swim with tropical fish and rare green sea turtles in a salt-water lagoon.
 Go paddle boarding, boogie board or rent a water trike.
 Swim or lounge by one of three fresh-water pools.
 Explore the Kings’ Shops and Queen Marketplace for dinner.
 Visit Volcanoes National Park to see one of the world’s most active volcano, Kīlauea, and the world’s largest volcano Mauna Loa.
 There, check out Thurston Lava Tube and marvel at the Kīlauea Iki Crater.
 Stop by the Jagger Museum to see footage from spectacular eruptions.
 Visit Punaluu Black Sand Beach, one of the most famous beaches in Hawaii, and marvel at the jet black sand and have an opportunity to view large honu (sea turtles) in their protected nesting ground.
 Visit the Kona Coffee Plantation to learn how volcanic soil contributes to the harvesting of a rare commodity.
 Snap a photo or two at the Kealakekua Bay Scenic overlook.
 Marvel at the waterfalls along the Hamakua Coast after a drive through the hills of Parker Ranch.
 Spend your last evening on this island exploring Old Kailua town.